input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ### Getting signatures

 Registration requires posting a message containing signatures to Cardano.
-These signatures prove that SPO wants to be regarded as committee candidate for given partner chain.
+These signatures prove that an SPO wants to be regarded as committee candidate for given partner chain.
 Use:
 ```bash
 <node-executable> registration-signatures \